center-for-threat-informed-defense/defending-ot-with-attack/docs/architecture.rst

     Understanding impact to assets, particulary in context of ICS and application of ATT&CK in IT and OT environments

+.. _asset-table:

 The below table provides descriptions for each of the 21 identified Defending OT with ATT&CK Architecture Assets.
-All assets were mapped to
-ATT&CK for Enterprise's platforms and/or ATT&CK for ICS' assets.
+All assets were mapped to ATT&CK for Enterprise's platforms and/or ATT&CK for ICS' assets.
 There were nine assets where ATT&CK for Enterprise and ATT&CK for ICS overlap:

 +--------------------------------------+---------------------------------------------------------------------------------------------------+
 + Asset Name                           + Description                                                                                       +